TheAedit/iOS_coding_challenges/README.md

 ### Instructions

 1. clone this repository
-2. create a branch with your name
+2. read the rules below
 3. start coding
-4. once done, create a pull request

 ### Rules
 - Duration: 60 minutes
 - Use Swift
 - Use third party libraries when necessary
 - Use at least 2 view controllers
-- You will be given detailed spec (endpoint and responses, etc) in person
+- You will be given detailed spec (endpoint and responses, etc) in google docs
 - Feel free to search
 - Feel free to ask any questions